These courses are typically taken during the first year, depending on your area of interest.

 A hands-on introduction to electrical engineering to put the FUN into the electrical engineering FUNdamentals.
 Experiments are designed to be easy to conduct and understand.
 Students will examine some of the technologies used in a variety of applications including the iPod, Ultrasound Imaging, Radar and Credit Card Readers.
 Students will also hear presentations from the EE faculty about their research.

-Introduction to Systems Science & Engineering
+Introduction to Systems Science and Engineering

 ESE (E35) 151

 This course will provide an overview of the broad applicability of the analytical methods studied in SSE, as well as introduce many of these analytical methods.
 Each module of the course will present a domain area (e.g. Energy, Healthcare, etc.) with examples of how one of the SSE analytical methods (e.g. Optimization, Discrete Event Systems, etc.) is used with assistance of one of the many computing tools available for SSE-style projects (e.g. Matlab, SIMUL8, etc.).
 The course will close with a final, exploratory project and presentation of an analytical method of the students' choosing and how this is applied to an industry of their choosing.
 Co-requisite: Math 132, Physics 117A or 197.

 ESE (E35) 205

 A hands-on course where students, divided in groups of two or three, will creatively solve one problem throughout the semester using tools from electrical and systems engineering.
 The groups choose their own schedule and work under the supervision of an academic team consisting of faculty and higher-level students.
 The evaluation considers the completion of objectives set by the students with help of the academic team, as well as the originality, innovation, and impact of the project.